 Written parental consent will be obtained for those students who are recommended by the classroom teacher to participate in this program.
 Recommendations are based upon standardized test scores, classroom performance, and report card grades.
 An initial assessment will be done to determine students' skill levels.
 Assessment Reports will be distributed along with report cards at the end of each semester.
 Teachers are available for conferences with both parents and teachers.

 Reading and Math services are funded through Pennsylvania Act 89 and allocated by Westmoreland County Intermediate Unit.
-The I.U. contracts with Catapult Learning to provide a certified teacher to the school for auxiliary instruction time.
-Math and reading services may include (but are not limited to) reinforcement, skill practice, problem solving, enrichment, etc. These services are coordinated with the classroom teacher based on students' classroom performance.
+The W. I.U. contracts with Catapult Learning to provide a certified teacher to the school for auxiliary instruction time.
+Math and reading services may include (but are not limited to) reinforcement, skill practice, problem solving, enrichment, etc. These services are coordinated with the classroom teacher based on students' classroom performances.
 The program may be flexible and allows every student this opportunity.

 Written parental consent will be obtained for those students who are recommended by the classroom teacher or principal to be seen on a weekly basis throughout the school year.
 An initial assessment will be done to determine students' skill levels.
 The Catapult Learning Math/Reading teacher is available for conferences with parents and school faculty.